sidneyshafer/zumi-project/readme.md

 ### 2. Classify obstacles **with noise**
 1. Under **Data Collection**, run the first and second cells of code.
 2. DO NOT run the cells under **Data Collection - *collect data without noise***.
-3. Inly run the first cell under **Data Augmentation - *collect data with noise***.
+3. Only run the first cell under **Data Augmentation - *collect data with noise***.
 DO NOT run the second cell.
    ![image](https://github.com/sidneyshafer/zumi-project/assets/66838571/a2f01018-c9f4-4316-b0c6-9a3913eb2d09)

 4. Under **Storing & Visualizing Data**, run the first cell to visualize the data points.